Do People Click on Google Ads?

 Click here to skip ahead:

 Now, to be clear here, organic searches still get more clicks overall than paid search – but not all keyword searches are created equal.
 Keyword searches with high commercial intent – meaning, keywords where a searcher is looking to buy a product or service (for example: “buy stainless steel dishwasher”) – are worth far more to businesses than your basic informational keyword searches (for example: “who is Thomas Edison”).
-Our research found that for these valuable, high commercial intent keyword searches, paid search advertising listings gave the “free” organic search listings a resounding beat-down.
+Our research found that for valuable, high commercial intent keywords, paid search advertising listings gave the “free” organic search listings a resounding beat-down.
 Naturally, we’ve illustrated the results in an infographic.
 Click the image to see the full-size infographic:

 Much to the delight of internet marketers, new, bigger, more engaging and more targeted sponsored ad formats – which allow businesses to target prospective clients in more precise and relevant ways – are behind the increases in CTR for high commercial intent keyword searches.
 These new keyword advertising formats include: